-Rogers’s specialty is the political economy of inequality.
+Rogers studies the political economy of inequality and voting rights for Native Americans.
 Her research focuses on the territorial incidence of inequality and its effects on national policymaking, national state-building, and the development of the fiscal state.
-Her first book examined the role of political institutions in shaping distribution of resources to economic classes and geographic regions.
-She has two new books: Geography, Capacity, and Inequality I: Spatial Inequality and Geography, Capacity, and Inequality II: Redistribution.
-Both were published with Cambridge University Press in 2022.
-Rogers has published in the Journal of Politics, Political Analysis, Regional Studies, Political Research Quarterly, Politics Groups and Identities, Review of International Organization, and Latin American Research Review, among other top journals.
+Much of her recent work demonstrates inequalities in voting access for Native Americans.
+Her first book examined the role of political institutions in shaping the distribution of resources to economic classes and geographic regions.
+She has two new books: Geography, Capacity, and Inequality I: Spatial Inequality (2022) and Geography, Capacity, and Inequality II: Redistribution (Forthcoming, 2025).
+She is also developing a manuscript on the political economy of Native American voting rights.
+Rogers has published in the Journal of Politics, Political Analysis, Regional Studies, Political Research Quarterly, Studies in American Political Development, Journal of Historical Political Economy, Journal of Public Policy, Politics Groups and Identities, Review of International Organization, and Latin American Research Review, among other top journals.

 Co-authored with Pablo Beramendi.
 “Decentralization and the Distributive Incidence of the Great Recession.”
 Regional Studies, (2020).